Conservationists are working to prevent further extinctions on the Hawaiian Islands.

 What do you imagine when you think of the Hawaiian Islands?
 Do you picture beautiful beaches, lush forests, and the diverse species that have evolved there?
 You might not expect anyone to mention extinction or endangered species in a conversation about this world-class vacation destination.

-Hawai’i might be known for more widely its beauty, but it also holds the record for the most extinct birds in the world.
+Hawai’i might be known widely for its beauty, but it also holds the record for the most extinct birds in the world.
 These island species evolved without the threat of predation by mammals.
 The introduction of invasive species has led to rapid declines in native birds.

 Since many native birds evolved to be either flightless or had no evolutionary need to nest in trees, the ground historically made a suitable location for nesting.
 Once invasive rats and other predators arrived on the islands through human travel, the ground was no longer a safe place.